willkee/explora/README.md

     <br>

-2. Install dependencies from the backend and the frontend directory.
+2. Install dependencies from the root directory.

             npm install

     <br>

-3. Create a user on PostgreSQL (psql) with a PASSWORD and CREATEDB privileges.
-Remember to include the semicolon at the end of the line.
+3. Create a user on PostgreSQL (psql) with a `PASSWORD` and `CREATEDB` privileges.
+Remember to include the semicolon `;` at the end of the line.

         CREATE USER <username> WITH PASSWORD <password> CREATEDB;

     <br>

-4. In the backend directory, create a .env file based on the .env.example file also found in the backend directory.
+4. In the backend directory, create a `.env` file based on the `.env.example` file also found in the backend directory.
     <br>

-5. Enter your chosen username and password into the respective fields in the .env file you just created.
-Enter your chosen database name and port.
-You may enter a secure combination of characters or use the following in `node` in your terminal to generate a secure string.
+5. Enter your chosen username and password into the respective fields in the `.env` file you just created.
+Enter your chosen database **name** and `PORT`.
+You may enter a secure combination of characters into `JWT_SECRET` or use the following in `node` in your terminal to generate a secure string.

         require("crypto").randomBytes(32).toString("hex")